 To minimise the risk to people if they need to access health care services you should use supportive tools as much as possible such as a hospital passport.

-If you are aware that someone is being admitted to hospital, contact your local community learning disability service or the Learning Disability Health Support Team.
+If you are aware that someone is being admitted to hospital, contact the Learning disabilities liaison teams who are based in hospital Safeguarding teams.
+These are available in BTHFT or Leeds hospitals.